 - Navigational – trying to get to a specific web page

 - Commercial investigative – comparing products and prices to find the right one

 A lot of businesses fall short because they simply think, “I need keywords that get me seen” and hope that their site does the rest of the work.
 Some of them do succeed in ranking high and getting a lot of traffic, but they still fail to convert the majority of their visitors.
-To this day, many companies don’t even have content in place designed to generate leads and retarget later.
+To this day, many top software companies don’t even have content in place designed to generate leads and retarget later.
 If you’re paying for Google ads, then you’re ultimately throwing money away because you’re only paying for views, not new customers.

 The return on investment (ROI) is only as good as the profit you generate.
 If you’re getting 10,000 new visits a day but only 100 new customers a month, there’s a problem.
 What isn’t resonating with your audience?
 Are keywords leading them to a web page that ultimately fails to meet their needs (intent) or does it answer their question without guiding them toward a next step?